MicrosoftDocs/defender-docs/articles/defender-for-cloud/integration-servicenow.md

 ServiceNow is a cloud-based workflow automation and enterprise-oriented solution that enables organizations to manage and track digital workflows within a unified, robust platform.
 ServiceNow helps to improve operational efficiencies by streamlining and automating routine work tasks and delivers resilient services that help increase your productivity.

 ServiceNow can be integrated with Microsoft Defender for Cloud to allow customers to prioritize remediation of recommendations that affect your business.
-Defender for Cloud integrates with the IT Service Management (ITSM) module (incident management).
+Defender for Cloud integrates workflows with the following ServiceNow modules:

+- **IT Service Management (ITSM)** -For incident management.
 As part of this connection, customers can create/view ServiceNow tickets (linked to recommendations) from Defender for Cloud.
+- **Vulnerability Response (VR)** - For vulnerability management.
+As part of this connection, customers can create and view ServiceNow tickets (linked to recommendations) from Defender for Cloud.
+- **Configuration Compliance (CC)** - For compliance management.
+As part of this connection, customers can create and view ServiceNow tickets (linked to recommendations) from Defender for Cloud.

 As part of the integration, you can create and monitor tickets in ServiceNow directly from Defender for Cloud: